 HUNT-STACKS-2 PS3567 .U338 I8 1995

 There is no one single academic database on art and ecology or art and the environment, but the following arts article databases available to Carnegie Mellon users are possible starting points.
-Ask at the Arts Reference desk for assistance.
+Ask if you have questions.

 Art and Archtecture Source (formerly Art Source)